AlexeyPopovUA/npm-demo-changesets/README.md

 - **Collaborative**: Multiple people can contribute to changelogs
 - **Flexible**: Full control over versioning decisions
 - **Transparent**: Clear audit trail of what's being released

+## Learn More

+This demo repository is featured in the comprehensive guide: [**"The Ultimate Guide to NPM Release Automation: Semantic Release vs Release Please vs Changesets"**](https://oleksiipopov.com/blog/npm-release-automation/) - a detailed comparison of different NPM release automation tools with practical examples.